levie-vans/easysploit/README.md

 # EasySploit
-EasySploit v4.2 (Linux) - Metasploit automation (EASIER and FASTER than EVER)
+EasySploit v4.2 (macOS) - Metasploit automation (EASIER and FASTER than EVER)

+Only support for macOS

 # Disclaimer: